Max-Derner/magic/README.md

 # WELCOME

 Hello!
 If you're reading this then you are a visitor.
 This project holds all the little bits that make my Linux setup feel like home.
-Home is having a custom terminal and having a few fun terminal bits installed straight away.
+Home is having a custom terminal interface and having a few fun bits installed straight away.

 # Give us a tour?